Our history

 Countering xenophobia and intolerance

-Rising discrimination against refugees, migrants and ethnic minorities in Europe and elsewhere leads the Trust to organise a new programme to counter xenophobia and intolerance.
-This programme builds on longstanding support for refugees and minority rights starting with grants to groups such as the European Roma Rights Centre (grantee from 1998 to 2013) and Minority Rights Group (grantee from 2003 to 2013).
+Rising discrimination against refugees, migrants and ethnic minorities in Europe and elsewhere leads the Trust to support groups that aim to counter xenophobia and intolerance.
+This builds on longstanding support for refugees and minority rights starting with grants to groups such as the European Roma Rights Centre (grantee from 1998 to 2013) and Minority Rights Group (grantee from 2003 to 2013).
 Our grantees have used litigation, advocacy and community organising to stop the enforced encampment of Somalis in Kenya, forced evictions of Roma, and to support family reunification for children.

 2017